The role of primes of good reduction in the Brauer--Manin obstruction: Introduction

 \subsection{Notation}

 If $G$ is an abelian group and $n$ a positive integer, then $G[n]$ denotes the kernel of multiplication by $n$ on $G$.
 If $p$ is a prime, then $G\{p\}$ denotes the $p$-power torsion subgroup of $G$.
-For any smooth scheme $X$ over a field $k$, we denote by $\Z/n\Z(r)$ the sheaves on $X_\et$ defined as
+For any smooth scheme $X$ over a field $k$, we denote by $\Z/n\Z(r)$ the element of the bounded derived category $D^b(X_{\et})$ defined by